ScottFeichter/node-essentials-scott/assignments/assignment9-testing.md

 49. You can logon as the newly registered user.

-Note: You don't have to worry about the asynchronous call to passport here.
-That will have completed as soon as the call to the agent returns.

 50. You can logoff.

 Hint: The logoff route is protected.
 What do you need to put in the request header?
 Where can you get the needed value?
 Why didn't you have to do this for the controller test?